Phillip Island history started hundreds of millions of years ago.

 Around 1865 surveys were made and the land opened up for farming in 1868/69.
 Small holdings later proved to be unsustainable and eventually the island was owned by just a few families.

 An important and fascinating development in Phillip Island history was the introduction of chicory growing, with the first crop grown in 1870.

-Today some of the old kilns can still be spotted around the island, plus a lot of chicory kiln-inspired architecture.
+of the old kilns can still be spotted around the island, plus a lot of chicory kiln-inspired architecture.

 One introduced species which has a special place in the hearts of anyone connected to Phillip Island is the koala, which was first introduced in 1880.